cneijenhuis/cneijenhuis/webhook-pitfalls.md

 ## Filling a Message Queue from a Webhook

-If you are integrating with a system that only offers webhooks, fear not: It is quite easy to just accept the message and put it into the Message Queue of your choice.
+If you are integrating with a system that only offers Webhooks, fear not: It is quite easy to just accept the message and put it into the Message Queue of your choice.
 Better yet, a few Message Queues have an interface to act as a webhook-receiver themselves (for example IronMQ).

 ## Sending a Webhook from Message Queue